Duran Duran

 Andy Taylor and Roger Taylor both left the band before the recording of their fourth album, Notorious (1986), which yielded the top ten title track.
 Le Bon, Rhodes and John Taylor initially continued as a core trio, before adding guitarist Warren Cuccurullo and drummer Sterling Campbell as full-time members in 1989, though Campbell departed in 1991.
-The band spent the late 1980s and early 1990s releasing albums and singles to only moderate success.
+The band's records in the late 1980s and early 1990s found only moderate success.
 However, their 1993 album Duran Duran (commonly called The Wedding Album), featured two top ten worldwide hits "Ordinary World" and "Come Undone".
 John Taylor left the band in 1997, though four years later, in 2001, a full reunion of the classic 1980–1985 line-up of Le Bon, Rhodes and all three Taylors took place, which led to a number of highly successful concert tours and the 2004 album Astronaut, which reached number three in the UK and top 40 in numerous other countries.
 The album's lead single "(Reach Up for The) Sunrise" was an international dance hit, and reached number five in the UK.
 Andy Taylor left again in 2006, and the band have since released five albums, with the most recent being Danse Macabre in 2023.

 According to Billboard, Duran Duran have sold over 100 million records.
 They achieved 30 top 40 singles in the UK singles chart (14 of them top 10) and 21 top 40 singles in the US Billboard Hot 100.
 In the UK, they have achieved consistent success on the albums chart with top five albums in five consecutive decades.
 The band have won numerous awards throughout their career: two Brit Awards including the 2004 award for Outstanding Contribution to Music, two Grammy Awards, an MTV Video Music Award for Lifetime Achievement and a Video Visionary Award from the MTV Europe Music Awards.
 They were also awarded a star on the Hollywood Walk of Fame.
 The band were inducted into the Rock and Roll Hall of Fame in 2022.